 yourfantasylove – bodicerippingtales – hotpassionateaffairs – courtshiptolove

-While the above are not guaranteed winners, you can get an idea about how you can build a keyword rich domain name that will attract much more traffic than a personal or branded name.
+But you can get an idea about choosing a keyword-rich domain name that will attract much more traffic.

-Branded domain names can work but only in the long-term
+Branded domain names can work, but only in the long-term

-If you want to use your brand name, perhaps in the case that you have set yourself up as a publisher, or you offer a service, then it can work.
+Perhaps in the case that you have set yourself up as a publisher or you offer a service.

-You need to concentrate on writing a lot of blog posts on your own and external sites and building backlinks.
+You need to concentrate on writing a lot of blog posts on your own and on external sites and building backlinks.

 You need to write and post often enough for people to remember your brand name and then use it in a search.

 Most author sites I visit have domain names that do not work well in getting search engine traffic.

-It is far better to concentrate on finding a keyword rich domain name to help you attract more readers.
+It is far better to concentrate on finding a keyword-rich domain name to help you attract more readers.

 Remember the advice I gave earlier.